artemgetmann/marketmirror/README.md

 When enabled:
 - All `/analyze` requests will return pre-defined mock analyses
-- All `/followup` requests will return realistic mock responses
+- All `/followup` requests will return realistic mock responses based on question patterns
 - No OpenAI API calls will be made
 - Rate limiting and caching still function normally
+- API key configuration is not required

 ### Response Format